JuliaImages/Images.jl/doc/function_reference.md

 Images also supports "lazy transformations."
-When loading a very large image, (e.g., loaded by memory-mapping) you may use or view just a small portion it.
+When loading a very large image, (e.g., loaded by memory-mapping) you may use or view just a small portion of it.
 In such cases, it would be quite wasteful to force transformation of the entire image, and indeed on might exhaust available memory or need to write a new file on disk.
 `Images` supports lazy-evaluation scaling through the `MapInfo` abstract type.